 In my summer 2019 preview, I wrote this: "It’s more important to work with the right people—people you respect, who are honest with themselves and others, and who are open-minded—than to choose the 'right' activity.
 This is especially evident as I’ve experienced noble ideas and projects ruined by toxic working environments.
 It also fits with my belief that values, not interests (which change often), connect people and provide meaning—more on that in another article later."

-I haven’t written the article mentioned above yet, but I still agree with all of that!
+I haven't written the aforementioned article yet, but I still agree with all of that!
 Moving forward, I plan to emphasize this principle even more when making decisions and evaluating my life.

 I had high expectations for how much I would explore and grow this summer in San Francisco.
 I didn't meet them.
 Instead, I quickly became stagnant, which defined my work, daily routines, and how much I met new people.
 It's evident in the fact that I never buckled down to establish an earlier sleep schedule or learn how to cook.